The Playmaker

 HO JIAK, HAYMARKET

-Hailing from Strathfield, Penang-style restaurant Ho Kiak now has four Sydney outposts — and it serves up some of the best laksa in town.
-Each location has its own unique menu, but head to the Haymarket spot for the best bang for your buck with a nine-dish tasting menu that is hard to pass up ($85).
-Expect plates of elevated Malaysian fare, including bite-sized nasi lemak, satay chicken, eggplant cooked in a coconut broth and Nyonya-style assam fish.
-Vegetarians can also eat happily here, with the $75 tasting menu including the likes of the same eggplant ya cniau chye, sam wong dan (three types of egg) and a garlic spinach stir fry.
-Sure, you could just order from the extensive a la carte menu, but this feast is worthy when you want a finer night out.
+Expect plates of elevated Malaysian fare, including bite-sized nasi lemak, one of the city's best renditions of satay chicken, and Nyonya-style assam barramundi.
+Vegetarians can also eat happily here with a $75 tasting menu that features dishes like eggplant ya cniau chye, sam wong dan (three types of egg), and a garlic spinach stir fry.
+Sure, you could just order from the extensive a la carte menu, but this feast is a home run when you want a finer night out.

 Cost: Tasting menu $85, vegetarian tasting menu $75